Fokker F.VIII – The Twin-Engined Workhorse

 Rob J M Mulder

-The aviation historian Rob J. M. Mulder (1958) has written and published numerous books about Norwegian and international aviation history.
+The aviation historian Rob J. M. Mulder (1958) has written and published more than 30 books about Norwegian and international aviation history.
 Four of his books ("Junkers for Scandinavia", "Fornebu Lufthavn - en lufthavn blir til", "The Beginnings of Norway's Airlines, Part 1: 1918-1922" and "Beauty of the Skies - The de Havilland DH91 Albatross") have been awarded "Best Norwegian Aviation Book of the Year", and he has also been awarded the title "Aviation Enthusiast 2013".
-He runs several websites and has written many articles for Norwegian and international aviation magazines.
+In 2024 his book about the "International Aero Exhibition Gothenburg (ILUG, 1923)" was awarded the title "Best Swedish Aviation Book of the Year".

 ‘The Few’ is a series of titles where the focus will be on airliners that were only built or operated in a few numbers or flew for a particular airline.
 This fifth volume is about the Fokker F.VIII, the first twin-engined airliner with KLM Royal Dutch Airlines.
 Until the arrival of the Fokker F.27 Friendship, the Nederlandsche Vliegtuigenfabriek NV (Fokker) put only one twin-engine type into production.
 No major flights to the Netherlands East Indies were made with it, but it served on KLMs European network with great regularity.